Are You Paying Attention to the Livestock in Your Manure Pit? Why Biologically Treating Manure Matters.

 Harnessing the power of microbes helps improve the value of manure while reducing handling costs.
 This can make a big difference in your bottom line and provide a wealth of benefits throughout your farming operation.

-It works, because it’s based on the sciences of biology and chemistry and the right consortium of microbes.
+It works because it’s based on the sciences of biology and chemistry, and the right consortium of microbes.
 Manure pits with an alkaline pH level are the most prone to fly problems, for example, since insects’ digestive tracts are primarily alkaline.
 “If you can maintain a slightly acidic pH, it will help you manage a lot of fly problems,” Chodur said.

 This requires an acidic pH range of 5.8 to 6.2.
 Pits that spawn fly problems, however, tend to have an alkaline pH range of 7.5 to 8.
-For new ProfitProAG clients facing this situation, Chodur mixes a solution of Manure Master PlusTM microbes in a low pH (2.8 to 3.1) formulation.
+For new ProfitProAG clients facing this situation, Chodur mixes a solution of Manure Master Plus-PA microbes in a low pH (2.8 to 3.1) formulation.
 “We’ll push 300 gallons through a 2-inch hose and hit all the pump outs to break up the crust.
 You’ll see thousands of maggots crawling out of the pump-outs within seconds, because it’s that acidic to their bodies.”

 While this mixture kills most of the maggots, the solution is safe for people and animals, since it uses organic acidifiers, Chodur added.
 “It’s great to tell customers, ‘I killed a few thousand potential flies for you today.’”